Beat The Winter Blues With Our Favorite Functional Medicine Self-Care Tips + Supplements

 11. Fuel your brain

-About 60 percent of your brain is comprised of fat and close to 25 percent of your body’s total cholesterol is located in your brain.
-In order to fight the blues you need to fuel your brain with healthy fats to give serotonin an environment to thrive in.
+About 60 percent of your brain is made up of fat and close to 25 percent of your body’s total cholesterol is located in your brain.
+In order to fight SAD you need to fuel your brain with healthy fats to give serotonin an environment to thrive in.

 In my book Ketotarian, I write a lot about the difference between healthy fats and unhealthy fats and why low-fat diets wreck your brain.
 Omega-3s are pretty much the epitome of a healthy fat; they are essential for optimal brain health and fend off symptoms like brain fog and fatigue.
 They’re found naturally in fatty fish like salmon and sardines.
 If you don’t eat a lot of fish, I recommend supplementing with 2250 mg EPA and 750 mg DHA per day during the winter for brain health and anti-inflammatory support.